Limitations on quantum key repeaters for all key correlated states: Relaxed bound on one-way private key repeaters

-We begin by explaining the idea of a technical lemma which we present below.
+We begin by explaining the idea of a technical lemma, which we present below.
 It is known that any $d\otimes d$ separable state is bounded away as $1\over d$ from a maximally entangled state of local dimension $d$ in terms of fidelity \cite{keyhuge}.
 However, an arbitrary state can not be bounded arbitrarily away from the singlet state in terms of fidelity.
-There must be a penalty term that shows how fast this fidelity grows when the state is increasingly entangled, i.e., far and far from being separable.
+There must be a penalty term that quantifies how rapidly this fidelity increases as the state becomes increasingly entangled, i.e., far and far from being separable.
 Such a term follows from the strong converse bound on the distillable key.
-Indeed, this is the essence of $\tilde{E}_\alpha$ being the strong converse bound: If one tries to distil more key than the $\tilde{E}_\alpha$ from a state, then the fidelity with singlet of the output state increases {\it exponentially fast} to $1$, in terms of $\tilde{E}_\alpha$.
-In our case, the state compared with the singlet in terms of fidelity will be the state after the performance of the key repeater protocol subjected to twisting and partial trace.
+Indeed, this is the essence of $\tilde{E}_\alpha$ being the strong converse bound: If one tries to distill more key than the $\tilde{E}_\alpha$ from a state, then the fidelity with a singlet of the output state increases {\it exponentially fast} to $1$, in terms of $\tilde{E}_\alpha$.
+In our case, the state compared with the singlet in terms of fidelity will be the state after the performance of the key repeater protocol, subjected to twisting and partial trace.
 Namely, a state $\sigma^{\otimes n}$ of systems $ABC$ after the action of a map $\Lambda\in LOCC({\bf C}\rightarrow (A\leftrightarrow B))$ which can be now of systems $ABA'B'C$, traced over $C$ and further rotated by a twisting unitary transformation $\tau$ and traced over system $A'B'$.
-The last two actions, i.e., rotation and twisting, form just a mathematical tool that allows checking if the state under consideration, here the protocol's output, is close to a private state.
-Indeed, a private state, after performing the inverse operation to twisting and the partial trace becomes the singlet state \cite{pptkey}.
-We note here, that the proof technique in the Lemma (\ref{lem:tr}) below, bare partial analogy to the proof of the fact that the so called second type distillable entanglement is upper bounded by the relative entropy of entanglement as shown in \cite{Vedral1998} and described in Theorem $8.7$ of \cite{Hayashi2017}.
+The last two actions, i.e., rotation and twisting, serve only as a mathematical tool to check whether the state under consideration, here the protocol's output, is close to a private state.
+Indeed, a private state, after performing the inverse operation to twisting and the partial trace, becomes the singlet state \cite{pptkey}.
+We note here that the proof technique in the Lemma (\ref{lem:tr}) below bears a partial analogy to the proof of the fact that the so called second type distillable entanglement is upper bounded by the relative entropy of entanglement as shown in \cite{Vedral1998} and described in Theorem $8.7$ of \cite{Hayashi2017}.

 \begin{lemma} For a bipartite state of the form $\tilde{\sigma} := \Tr_{A'B'}\tau\Tr_C\Lambda(\sigma^{\otimes n})\tau^{\dagger}$, where $\sigma_{ABC}$ is arbitrary state, $\tau$ is an arbitrary twisting, and $\Lambda \in LOCC({\bf C}\rightarrow (A\leftrightarrow B))$ there is